Cycling and Mountain Biking in Rotorua

-In between riding in The Redwoods or up Rainbow Mountain, spend some time checking out these 20 Awesome Places to Visit in Rotorua and save money on accommodation by choosing one of the 10 Best Budget Accommodation in Rotorua.
+In between riding in The Redwoods or up Rainbow Mountain, spend some time checking out these 20 Awesome Places to Visit in Rotorua and stay in one of the 10 Best Budget Accommodation in Rotorua or 10 Best Hotels in Rotorua.

 1. The Redwoods Forest Mountain Bike Trails (Grade 2-5)